 To our Bard Family, Friends, Supporters and the Community at Large

 Bard on the Beach has been presenting theatre in Vancouver’s Vanier Park for thirty summers, where we’ve welcomed almost 2 million patrons since 1990.
-In recent months we’ve become increasingly excited about launching our plans for our 31st Season.
+In recent months we had become increasingly excited about launching our plans for our 31st Season.

-But now we are in unpredictable and unprecedented times.
-Our Bard team has actively shifted gears during the past month to explore any and all ways our 2020 Festival might be safely presented in a world that has been so deeply disrupted by COVID-19.
+But then we entered into these unpredictable and unprecedented times.
+Our Bard team actively shifted its focus to explore any and all ways our 2020 Festival might be safely presented in a world that has been so deeply disrupted by COVID-19.

-It has now become clear to us that if we stage a Festival in the Park this summer, we can’t confidently ensure the health and well-being of our community – our patrons, artistic Company, staff and seasonal workers, volunteers, partners and more – in short, the more than 100,000 people who would gather together at our site and in turn, be in contact with the greater community.
+It became clear to us that if we staged a Festival in the Park this summer, we couldn’t confidently ensure the health and well-being of our community – our patrons, artistic Company, staff and seasonal workers, volunteers, partners and more – in short, the more than 100,000 people who would gather together at our site and in turn, be in contact with the greater community.
 Our first and constant priority must be a safe and healthy space for all.

-Because of this, we have made the difficult and distressing decision to cancel our 31st Season.
+Because of this, we made the difficult and distressing decision to cancel our 31st Season.